 Medical Clinical Assistant and Veterinary Technician programs have externships.
 During the Externship course, the student is expected to have 100% attendance.
 The student must make up any missed hour during their externship regardless of the reason.
 A student must contact their externship site and their instructor prior to their expected time of arrival if they absolutely must be absent (written excuse may be required).
 Failure to meet the attendance requirements may result in course failure and ultimately program withdrawal.
+More information regarding attendance is found in the Externship Student Handbook.

-Attendance Policy and Make-up Policy for Practical Nursing How Missing Class Time or Submitting Assigned Work Late Affects Grades for the Practical Nursing diploma program.
+Attendance Policy and Make-up Policy for Practical Nursing